puppetlabs/puppetlabs-lvm/README.md

         mountpath: /var/backups
         mountpath_require: true
 ```
-or to just build the VG if it does not exists
+or to just build the VG if it does not exist
 ```yaml
 ---
 lvm::volume_groups: